leMaik/chunky/installation.md

 1. Download the latest Chunky Launcher from [here](https://chunkyupdate.lemaik.de/ChunkyLauncher.jar) and start it.

    If the launcher doesn't open with a double click make sure you have Java 8 installed first ([get it from here](https://www.java.com/en/download/manual.jsp)). **Make sure that you use the 64-bit version of Java if you use a 64-bit operating system.**

    Otherwise start it from the console, e.g. `java -jar path/to/ChunkyLauncher.jar --launcher`

 2. If you want to get the latest snapshot, check the _Download snapshots_ checkbox.
+Snapshots are built every night from the [master branch](https://github.com/chunky-dev/chunky/commits/master).

    Then press _Check for update_ to get the latest version of Chunky.

    ![](/assets/img/chunky-step2.png)